PapaPeach/demo-ark/README.md

 | TwelveHourTime | Removed, too finicky | **True:** 12hr<br>**False:** 24hr                                          |

 # How's It Work?
-Demos pre-date the ability to conveniently share videos, so instead they are essentially instructions for an offline server to replay the exact game as the original live game you recorded.
+Demos pre-date the ability to conveniently share videos, so instead they are essentially instructions for an offline server to replay the game exactly as the original live match you recorded.
 That includes server settings which can be used to differentiate between the settings used for Casual, Tournament, and MvM servers.
 The rest of the program is simply parsing the bit-buffered contents of demos and managing selected options.

 # Is This A Virus?
 ### Nope.
 Your anti-virus will likely warn you about running executables made by unknown creators, which is its job.
 If you know how, I invite you to review my code, build it from source, and even provide feedback.
-If the project takes off I can look into getting the project officially approved my Microsoft so Windows Security won't show the scary warning.
-Though to maintain Microsoft recognition I'd have to do it for every update or pay $300-$700 annually for Microsoft to keep track of it automatically.
+If the project takes off I can look into getting Demo Ark officially approved by Microsoft so Windows Security won't show this warning.
+Though to maintain Microsoft recognition I'd have to resubmit Demo Ark every update and wait for their approval, or pay $300-$700 annually for Microsoft to guarantee my program would be reviewed within 24 hours of submission.
 This also wouldn't apply to third-party anti-virus providers.

 # Thanks
 **[NeKzor's Portal 2 Demo Documentation](https://dem.nekz.me/)** - The most comprehensive documentation on demos I've ever seen, for any Source game.